southpawriter02/circus/COMMANDS.md

 **1. On Your OLD Machine:**

 Run the `backup` command.
-This will create a `~/CircusBackups` directory containing a complete inventory of your installed applications (`Brewfile.dump`) and a copy of all critical files and directories defined in the `BACKUP_TARGETS` array in the script.
+This will create an encrypted `circus_backup.tar.gz.gpg` file in your home directory.

 ```bash
 fc sync backup
 ```

-Once complete, copy the `~/CircusBackups` directory to an external drive or cloud storage service.
+Once complete, copy this encrypted archive to an external drive or cloud storage service.

 **2. On Your NEW Machine:**

 First, run the main `./install.sh` script to lay down the foundational scaffolding for your chosen role.
-Then, copy your `CircusBackups` directory to your new machine's home folder.
+Then, copy your encrypted backup archive to your new machine's home folder.

 Finally, run the `restore` command.
-This will read the `Brewfile.dump` and install every application from your old machine.
-It will then use `rsync` to restore all your backed-up files and directories.
+This will prompt for your GPG passphrase, decrypt the archive, and then restore your applications and data.

 ```bash
 fc sync restore